-UBIQUE Heritage Consultants were appointed by EnviroAfrica cc as independent heritage specialists in accordance with Section 38 of the NHRA and the National Environmental Management Act 107 of 1998 (NEMA), to conduct a cultural heritage assessment to determine the impact of the proposed development of Boegoeberg township, Remainder of the Farm No. 142, Remainder of the Farm, No. 144, and Plot 1890 Boegoeberg Settlement (Prieska), in the !Kheis Local Municipality, on any sites, features, or objects of cultural heritage significance.
+UBIQUE Heritage Consultants were appointed by EnviroAfrica cc as independent heritage specialists in accordance with Section 38 of the NHRA and the National Environmental Management Act 107 of 1998 (NEMA), to conduct a cultural heritage assessment to determine the impact of the proposed development of Erf 131, Grootdrink, and Plot 2627, Boegoeberg Settlement, on any sites, features, or objects of cultural heritage significance.

-The project entails the expansion of the Boegoeberg Community.
-A total of 550 new erven will be created around the existing town.
-The project includes the formalisation of the exiting informal houses located around the town.
-The size of the study area is 49 ha.
-Boegoeberg is located approximately 15km southeast of Groblershoop.
+The project entails the expansion of the Grootdrink community.
+A total of 370 new erven will be created.
+The project includes the formalisation of the existing informal houses located around the town.
+The size of the study area is 36 ha.
+The community of Grootdrink is located on the western bank of the Orange River, approximately 40 km northwest of Groblershoop within the !Kheis Local Municipal area.